-For maintaining the chute access rooms, the following systems will be implemented to ensure efficient uninterrupted operations:
+For maintaining the chute access rooms on each residential floor, the following systems will be implemented to ensure efficient uninterrupted operations:

 - Residents will be required under house policy to not leave waste or recycling outside the hopper door if the chute is blocked; they will be required to take the materials back to their room and wait until the blockage has been fixed.
-CCTV will be installed in each access room to enforce this requirement and identify any residents that are not complying. - Management will utilise the fully automated waste chute detection system to identify any fault in the system and take action.
+CCTV will be installed in each access room to enforce this requirement and identify any residents that are not complying. - In the event of prolonged chute failure, 240L mobile garbage bins (MGBs) will be provided in each chute access room. - Management will utilise the fully automated waste chute detection system to identify any fault in the system and take action.
 The BMS system will notify management of any fault so that the issue can be rectified quickly. - We consider the above measures to be sufficient to maintain efficient operation of the chute system and we believe having spare bins within the chute access rooms will encourage residents to use the bins rather than using the chute itself.